The Rouble Is On A Tear After The Russian Central Bank Announces Major Policy Shift

-In early trading Russia’s currency rose by over 3% touching 45 roubles to the dollar, unwinding a large chunk of last week’s heavy falls.
+In early trading Russia’s currency rose by over 3% touching 45 roubles to the dollar, unwinding a large chunk of last week’s heavy declines.

 Effective from 10 November 2014, the Bank of Russia abolished the exchange rate policy mechanism through cancelling the permissible range of the dual-currency basket rouble values (operational band) and regular interventions on and outside the borders of this band.
 However, the new approach of the Bank of Russia to operations in the domestic market does not provide for complete abandonment of foreign exchange interventions, which can be implemented in case of financial stability threats.